apache/iotdb/docs/UserGuide/API/Programming-Native-API.md

 Or `example/session/src/main/java/org/apache/iotdb/SessionPoolExample.java`

-For device template and vector using example, you can refer to `example/session/src/main/java/org/apache/iotdb/VectorSessionExample.java`
+For examples of aligned timeseries and device template, you can refer to `example/session/src/main/java/org/apache/iotdb/VectorSessionExample.java`

 ### New Interfaces